Hans Niessl

-Hans Niessl (in official documents, his surname is spelt Nießl, born 12 June 1951 in Zurndorf) is an Austrian politician, member of the Social Democratic Party of Austria and former governor of Burgenland.
+Hans Niessl (in official documents, his surname is spelled Nießl, born 12 June 1951) is an Austrian politician, member of the Social Democratic Party of Austria and former governor of Burgenland.
+In 2026, he announced that he will be a candidate for President of Austria at the next election.

-From 1987 till 2000, Niessl was mayor of Frauenkirchen, he has been a member of the parliament of Burgenland since 1996.
+Niessl was born in Zurndorf.
+From 1987 till 2000, he was mayor of Frauenkirchen; he has been a member of the parliament of Burgenland since 1996.